uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ### Distributed Memory Jobs

 If the executable is a parallel program using the Message Passing Interface (MPI), then it will require multiple processors of the cluster to run.
-This information is specified in the SLURM nodes resource requirement.
+This information is specified in the Slurm nodes resource requirement.
 The script mpiexec is used to invoke the parallel executable.
-This example is a SLURM job command file to run a parallel (MPI) job using the OpenMPI implementation:
+This example is a Slurm job command file to run a parallel (MPI) job using the OpenMPI implementation:

 ```
 #!/bin/bash